Acute Disseminated Encephalomyelitis (ADEM)

 - Numbness or tingling

 - Behavioral changes (irritability or altered consciousness)

-ADEM is an autoimmune disease in which the body mistakenly attacks its own brain tissue.
-ADEM usually occurs following an infection, with symptoms appearing 7 to 14 days after a cough or sore throat.
+ADEM is an autoimmune disease in which the body mistakenly attacks its own brain tissue and sometimes the spinal cord and/or optic nerves as well.
+ADEM usually occurs following an infection, with symptoms appearing 7 to 14 days after a cough, sore throat, or gastroenteritis.

 A diagnosis of ADEM is made in children with encephalopathy (reduced level of consciousness or major changes in behavior, or profound irritability) and neurological deficits (as listed above in signs and symptoms).